 This means that having a water concentration greater than 1% results in the 1.2 AU limit being exceeded so for higher water concentrations an even smaller pathlength is required.

-A photometer computes the absorbance between the water wavelength and a “reference” wavelength (= -log Water/Reference) and converts that into water concentration.
+A photometer computes the absorbance between the water wavelength and a “reference” wavelength (= -log Water/Reference) and converts that into water concentration using a calibration.
 The wavelength for the reference is selected in a ‘valley’ which shows only small changes in absorbance, e.g., 1300 nm.

 If any light scattering factors are present (bubbles, immiscible phases or particles) the whole spectrum can be tilted between the reference and the water wavelengths.
 As the water peak is being measured on a fine (mAU) scale the results can be easily tilted.